Hardy Planting Zone- Eastern North America

 The white flowers the plant produces are a favorite of gardeners.

 Native Americans used Bloodroot for its medicinal properties to remedy stomach and respiratory ailments.
-Modern herbalists continue to use the extract of Bloodroot for specific muscle, heart, lung, skin and dental issues, and even cancer.
-It is a dietary supplement generally consumed in liquid form or applied directly to the skin, but organic Bloodroot tea powder is also available.
+Modern herbalists continue to use Bloodroot extract for specific muscle, heart, lung, skin and dental issues, and even cancer.
+A dietary supplement is generally consumed in liquid form or applied directly to the skin, but organic Bloodroot tea powder is also available.
 The plant has commercial uses as well.
 Bloodroot extract is added to toothpaste to give it anti-plaque and anti-bacterial properties.
 Native American artists have used the plant's red sap as a dye for their work.